How to receive compensation if you were injured on the job

 Do farmworkers qualify for workers’ compensation?

 North Carolina law requires most employers with 3 or more employees to carry workers’ compensation insurance.
-However, a farming employer is only required to carry workers’ compensation insurance if they employ 10 or more full-time, non-seasonal employees.
+However, farming employers may be eligible for a workers comp exemption if they employ less than 10 full-time, non-seasonal employees.

 An exception applies for farming operations that employ H-2A workers (temporary, nonimmigrant foreign workers).
 Any farming business that employs H-2A workers is required to provide workers’ compensation insurance benefits to those workers in case of an injury.